Starving for love and craving affection

 Once she had completely purged everything or at least all the physical things that repulsed her out of her system she took out a stick of gum.
 The stick of spearmint gum was meant to disguise the smell of the vomit but it wouldn't and she knew that all too well.
 Maya probably wouldn't notice but Brian might.
 He probably wouldn't say anything but he would notice.

 When she returned to the table she found that Maya still struggling to get Brian to eat.
 He'd actually eaten nearly half of it, which astounded her.
 She almost felt jealous.
 How was it that Brian could manage to do something he was so afraid of but she couldn't?
-Why did he get to be braver than her?
-It wasn't fair.
+Why was she such a coward and him so brave?

-Chelsea still found it hard to believe that Brian was Anorexic.
-It had been more than 3 years ago since He was diagnosed and still she couldn't bring herself to fully believe it was true.
+Chelsea still found it hard to believe that Brian had anorexia.
+It had been more than 3 years ago since he was diagnosed and still she couldn't bring herself to fully believe it was true.
 Something like that couldn't happen to someone like him.
+He was a guy for Pete sake, an attractive confident one at that, those aren't the type of people who get eating disorders.
 She wanted to believe that so badly that for a time she convinced herself of it.
-But when Brian hit rock bottom three years ago denial was suddenly not an option anymore.
+SHe pretended it wasn’t happening but when Brian hit rock bottom three years ago denial was suddenly not an option anymore.

-"You are not too fat, you are nowhere near fat, right Chelsea."
-Maya looks to Chelsea for validation of what everyone knew was true.
-Only, she was putting her on the spot because Chelsea knew Brian was way too thin but she didn't think she had a right to tell Brian that after what she had done, not more than 5 minutes ago.
+"You are NOT fat, you've never been fat."
+Maya said gratingly.
+She looks to Chelsea for validation of what everyone knew was true and Chelsea wanted help her but she couldn’t.
+Of course Chelsea knew Brian was way too thin but she didn't think she had a right to tell Brian that after what she had done, not more than 5 minutes ago.

-"Yeah, Maya's right, you are really skinny.
-Like really skinny."
+"Yeah, Maya's right, you are really skinny, way too skinny."

-"Listen to us, seriously you need to gain like 10 pounds, if you lose anymore weight you will be a freakin' skeleton."
+"Listen to us, seriously you need to gain at least like 10 pounds, and if you lose anymore weight you will be a freaking' skeleton."
 That was the understatement of the decade.
-If he lost anymore weight he would be dead.
+If he lost any more weight he would be dead.

-"Okay, I'll eat," Screamed Brian almost starting to cry."Happy now I'll eat and become even more of a fat fuck than I already am but promise me when I'm a big ball of lard you will still love me."
+"Okay, I'll eat," Screamed Brian.
+He looked almost on the brink of tears, “Happy now I'll eat and become even more of a fat f than I already am but promise me when I'm a big ball of lard you will still love me."
 Chelsea's instinct was to hug him but she wasn't sure.
 Maya of course did hug him because her philosophy was hug first and talk later.
 Chelsea joined in reassuring Brian that even if he were fat they would still love him.
 And honestly that was true.
 Chelsea and Maya would always love him.
 That was one thing that would never change.

 "What are you talking about?"
-Chelsea looked up from the book she was reading.
+Chelsea looked up from the book she was reading to the wide-eyed girl.

-"Okay I like him but I can't like him, not when he's like this, not right now.
+"Okay I might like him a little but I can't like him, not when he's like this, not right now.

-"I know what you mean, he makes me so angry because he's not fat but yet he's screwing himself up."
+"I know what you mean, he makes me so angry because he's not fat but yet he's screwing his body up by starving himself.
+It's as if he has a death wish."
 For a moment Chelsea actually thought about what she was doing to herself.
 She was thinking about how she could starve to death but that only lasted a second.
 She was convinced that anything was better than being who she was now.

 "So where's Brian anyway?"